1998 Winter Olympics: Sport sites

 The town of Iizuna, approximately 12 kilometers northwest of Nagano, was the site of freestyle skiing and bobsleigh, luge, and skeleton at Iizuna Kogen Ski Area.
-8,000 spectators can watch the free style skiing on a course that 250 meters long and 12,000 can watch the jumps.
+8,000 spectators could watch the free style skiing on a course that 250 meters long and 12,000 could the jumps.
 The Spiral, which held the sledding events, was the first artificially refrigerated track in Asia.
 It is 1700 meters long, with a difference in height of 114 meters and 15 turns.
 At the Spiral, approximately 40,000 saplings, mainly beech and oak, were planted two per square meter, as part of the environmental stewardship committed during the Winter Games.
-The site can accommodate 10,000 spectators.
+The site could accommodate 10,000 spectators.

-Finally, the town of Karuizawa, approximately 80 southwest of Nagano, hosted the curling events at Kazakoshi Park Arena.
+Finally, the town of Karuizawa, approximately 80 kilometers in southwest of Nagano, hosted the curling events at Kazakoshi Park Arena.
 The venue was built as a multi-purpose venue.
 Its ice surface is 60 meters by 30.
 Its maximum capacity is 1,924 spectators.
-The town of Karuizawa also hosted the equestrian events at the 1964 Summer Olympics, thus becoming the first place in the world to host both the Summer Olympics and Winter Olympics.
+The same venue also hosted the equestrian events at the 1964 Summer Olympics, thus becoming the first venue to host both the Summer Olympics and Winter Olympics.

 Accommodation

-To accommodate the athletes and officials during the Games, the Olympic Village was constructed in Imai district, approximately 7 kilometers south of Nagano Station.
+To accommodate the athletes and officials during the Games, the main Olympic Village was constructed in Imai district, this complex approximately 7 kilometers south of Nagano Station.
 Along with the construction of the village, Imai Station was opened in 1997.
-The village was constructed by the city of Nagano as public residential housing, and loaned to the organizing committee during the Games.
-The Village occupies an area that is 19 hectares, composed of 23 buildings with a total of 1,032 apartments.
-Temporary restaurants and shops were also available during the Games.
-The Village was open from 24 January to 25 February 1998, and accommodated 3,200 people.
-Several prominent people were recognized as faces of the Olympic Village, including the Honorary Mayor Yasuko Konoe, Mayor Shozo Sasahara, and Deputy Mayors Takanori Kono, Hiroko Chiba, and Shun'ichi Bobby Hirai.
+The responsibility for the construction of these buildings lay with the Nagano City, as a future public and low coast residential housing and was loaned to the organizing committee during the Games.
+The main Village occupies an area that is 19 hectares, composed of 23 buildings with a total of 1,032 apartments.
+Temporary infrastrure were also available during the Games.
+The Village was open for the Olympics from 24 January to 25 February 1998 and 1 to 19 March for the Paralympics, and accommodated nearby 4,000 people during the two events.
+Several prominent people were recognized as faces of the Olympic Village, including the Honorary Mayor Yasuko Konoe, Mayor Shozo Sasahara, and Deputy Mayors Takanori Kono, Hiroko Chiba, and Shunichi Bobby Hirai.

-Because the curling arena was in Karuizawa, 90 kilometers away, a satellite village was built in Karuizawa, 7 kilometers from the arena.
+As the curling venue was in Karuizawa, 90 kilometers away, a satellite village was built in Karuizawa, 7 kilometers from the arena.
 It was open from 4 to 16 February 1998.
-In addition, a section of the Shiga Kogen Prince Hotel, 58 kilometers from the Olympic Village, was reserved for 180 snowboarders and officials.
+In addition, a section of the Shiga Kogen Resort, 58 kilometers from the Olympic Village, was reserved for 180 snowboarders and officials.

-In addition to athletes and officials, members of the Olympic family and other personnel were housed in 900 hotels in Nagano and surrounding region, which represented 234,207 nights between 24 January to 25 February 1998.
-The members of the International Olympic Committee stayed athletes the Kokusai 21 Hotel in downtown Nagano.
-In total, the Olympic family included 18,350 people.
+In addition to athletes and officials, members of the Olympic and Paralympic family and other personnel were housed in 900 hotels and another structures in Nagano and surrounding regions, which represented 234,207 nights between 24 January to 25 February 1998.
+The Olympic and Paralympic families stayed in the Kokusai 21 Hotel in downtown Nagano.
+In total, the Olympic and Paralympic families included 18,350 people.
 Finally, two media villages were built in the districts of Yanagimachi, near Nagano Station, and Asahi, across the street from the M-Wave.